Intentional goal setting for clarity, confidence, and purpose

 Personal goals matter too

 We all need personal goals.
-Personal goals help us stay connected to what matters most - our values, energy, relationships, and sense of purpose.
+They help us stay connected to what matters most — our values, energy, relationships, and sense of purpose.
 When goals are values-led, they feel lighter and more sustainable.

 They also invite us to recognise our strengths.
 What are you already good at?
 What qualities, skills, and experiences have carried you this far?
 Knowing your strengths builds confidence and makes goals feel achievable rather than intimidating.

 Goals give shape to our values.
 They help us prioritise energy, time, and attention.
-When goals are aligned with values, they feel easier to achieve.
+When goals align with values, they feel easier to achieve.
 More sustainable.
 More you.

 Why accountability and support change everything